-Annual salary increases are not automatic.
-A salary increase may be earned based on job performance (i.e. merit).
-When merit raises are approved by the FDOR, the amount is generally based on a weighted performance score as a result of performance and goal achievements at the time of annual review.
+Annual salary increases are not intended to be automatic.
+A salary increase may be earned based on a review of job performance (i.e. merit).
+When merit raises are authorized by the FDOR, the amount is generally based on a composite performance score generated by the performance competency and goal achievement ratings completed at the time of annual review.
 Rating ranges are as follows: